 Please note that WorkCover sessions need to be paid for by the client at the end of the session, and this fee is then rebated to the client by the employer.
 We have no ability to bill employers directly.

-In most cases we can lodge your Medicare Rebate Claim for you after the session is completed.
+In most cases, we can lodge your Medicare Rebate Claim for you after the session is completed.
 Medicare will then take 48-72 hours to deposit your rebate into the account you have registered with them.
-If you do not have a bank account registered with them they will issue a cheque, and this process can take three weeks.
+If you do not have a bank account registered with them, the refund will not be sent to you as Medicare no longer issues cheques.

 In some cases, we are unable to lodge Medicare Claims on your behalf, and you will be given a paid invoice by email that you can take to your nearest Medicare office for claiming.

-No. All our daytime (starting before 5pm) weekday appointments that qualify for Medicare rebates (up to 10 per calendar year) are bulk billed to Medicare, and there is no payment required at all.
+No. We have daytime (starting before 5 pm) weekday appointments that qualify for Medicare bulk billing (up to 10 per calendar year) and are bulk billed to Medicare, so there is no payment required at all.
+Note that these appointments are very popular and so there is always a long waiting list to access them.
+Access to these appointments is not restricted to only those who have a Pension or Health Care Card.

 Your GP can prepare a Mental Health Care Plan and referral letter for you.
 Make sure to bring these along to your first session.

-No. Since all our daytime weekday appointments are bulk-billed to Medicare, there is no out of pocket cost to the patient, and so no need for ATAPS vouchers or subsidies.
-Simply make sure your GP refers you under the Better Access to Mental Health Care Initiative, and provides you with a referral letter and Mental Health Care Plan.
+No. Since we have daytime weekday appointments that are bulk-billed to Medicare, there is no out of pocket cost to the patient, and so no need for ATAPS vouchers or subsidies.
+Simply make sure your GP refers you under the Better Access to Mental Health Care Initiative and provides you with a referral letter and Mental Health Care Plan.
 This enables us to bulk bill your appointments to Medicare.
 If you are not sure, show your GP this website, or have them ring us for more details.

 Yes.
 By special appointment, depending on your location, one of our psychologists may make home visits if you are unable to attend our offices.
 These appointments are NOT Bulk Billed to Medicare, although if they are Medicare Eligible, rebates can be claimed.
 Please contact us to arrange a Home Visit appointment.

 Yes.
 Some of our psychologists can write a letter or report covering your situation.
 These may be required for university, school, employers, insurers, court or other purposes.
 Additional charges apply to these reports, and they are not covered by Medicare.
-The cost will depend on the purpose and content of the report, and may range from $115 to more than $2000.
+The cost will depend on the purpose and content of the report and may range from $143 to more than $3500.